 Take Action

-Add your name to tell your congressional leaders that public lands need to remain in public hands.
+Add your name to tell your congressional leaders that are public lands are not for sale.

-Public lands must be transferred responsibly—not sold off to the highest bidder.
+Public lands belong to all of us—they should not be sold off to the highest bidder.

-But decisions to sell public lands in the U.S. must follow a transparent process and should not be taken lightly.
-Any sort of large-scale sale of the public's protected, natural landscapes is an irreversible, dangerous direction for the country.
-It could erase these landscapes’ natural benefits and open the door for similar selloffs in the future.
-That is why The Nature Conservancy opposes any large-scale sell-off of federally owned lands for non-conservation uses.
+We need these processes because any sort of sale of the public’s protected, natural landscapes is irreversible and would erase these landscapes’ natural benefits.
+That’s why The Nature Conservancy opposes any large-scale sell-off of federally owned lands for non-conservation uses.

 High Support for Public Lands